Summary and Characteristics

 Special Lectures or Seminar

-For students who are enrolled in the First Group Japanese Language Class Level 4, or those who have a higher Japanese language proficiency level, the program provides special training in order to develop knowledge about technical terms and academic skills.
+In principle, for students who are enrolled in the First Group Japanese Language Class Level 4, or those who have a higher Japanese language proficiency level, the program provides special training in order to develop knowledge about technical terms and academic skills.
 In the Academic Japanese classes, students will work on writing coherent reports, and delivering oral presentations utilizing appropriate academic expressions.

 Third GroupCredits : 4